jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 ```

 If you have added this metadata to your package,
-users can select your authenticator with the configuration:
+admins can select your authenticator with the configuration:

 ```python
 c.JupyterHub.authenticator_class = 'myservice'